Operation Healing Journey

 Guys, I want to thank you from the bottom of my heart for the time that you've invested in me.
 Even in this short time I've noticed a difference.
 I know that I'm far from being where I should but I wanted to express how grateful I am for you guys believing in me at a time where I thought there was no one.
 It has been a dark road thus far and I can honestly say I see light again.
 I can see that though my life may not be perfect, it is my life and I want to make the most of it.
 Yesterday, at equine therapy I was frustrated, annoyed, and disappointed in myself, because I could not accomplish the objective.
 I realized that I wasn’t supposed to accomplish this objective right now.
 The exercise opened my eyes to who I am and who I'm supposed to be.

 The US Military has been involved in major combat operations since 2001.
 The "signature wound" from Operation Enduring Freedom and Operation Iraqi Freedom has been combat-related PTS and traumatic brain injury.
 1 in 5 returning combat veterans have been diagnosed with PTS and/or traumatic brain injury.
 The rate of suicide in combat veterans has risen to 22 each and every day.

-*Strauss, Ph.D., Jennifer L. and Ariel J. Lang, Ph.D., MPH, "Complimentary and Alternative Treatments for PTSD" PTSD Research Quarterly, Vol. 23 (2012): n. pag
+*Strauss, Ph.D., Jennifer L. and Ariel J. Lang, Ph.D., MPH, "Complementary and Alternative Treatments for PTSD" PTSD Research Quarterly, Vol. 23 (2012): n. pag

-* Office of research and development "PTSD and Complimentary Alternative Medicine.
+* Office of research and development "PTSD and Complementary Alternative Medicine.
 NP.
 17 May 2011.
 Web.
 14 July 2014

 PTS and TBI are REAL problems that many of our service members are facing today.
 PTS is often caused by a sensory overload of negative events.
 OHJ seeks to influence the healing process and cause a sensory overload of positive events.